reductive-group/reductive-group.github.io/_posts/2026-02-28-Phonotactics.md

 5. letter-specific tendencies
 6. morphology

 This pages focuses on validity.
 A syllable is *valid* if it can be pronounced on its own.
 A rule that would prevent a sequence of sounds from being pronounceable as a single syllable is a *phonotactic constraint*.
-The constraints that are relevant to rook script are the constraints of General American English.
-Speakers of other languages face different phonotactic constraints.
-For instance Russian speakers have no trouble saying “где” (pronounced \[gdʲe\]) but often do have trouble voicing the d at the end of the English word “bad”.
+The relevant phonotactic constraints for rook script are those of General American English; speakers of other languages and dialects face different phonotactic constraints.
+For instance, Russian speakers have no trouble saying “где” (pronounced \[gdʲe\]) but often do have trouble voicing the /d/ at the end of the English word “bad”.

-Furthermore, there is a spectrum of possible strength of phonotactic constraints, ranging from “unpronounceable” to “awkward” to “rare”, and different speakers might find certain sounds fall in different categories.
-The primary purpose of validity is to find syllable boundaries, so this page will treat all constraints as inviolable, though it might be easy to think up counterexamples in loanwords, proper nouns, and onomatopoeia.
-In particular, an electronic typing system must be able to accommodate many more syllables than are strictly valid.
+Furthermore, there is a spectrum of phonotactic constraints, ranging from unpronounceable to merely unattested, and different speakers might find certain sounds fall in different categories.
+The primary purpose of syllable validity is to find syllable boundaries, so this post may treat constraints as inviolable even where counterexamples exist.
+In particular, a typing system must be able to accommodate many more syllables than are strictly valid.

 There are millions of rook valid syllables.
 I haven’t done the calculations to find either the exact number (though I know it is no more than 21 million) or the number attested in English (probably in the tens of thousands).